 Winslow NJ Eluding Lawyers

-Attorneys for Eluding Charges in Camden County, New Jersey
+Attorneys for Eluding Charges in Burlington and Camden County, New Jersey

 Being arrested for eluding is a precarious situation in New Jersey, as the consequences of a conviction are severe.
 A person may be charged with eluding if they are driving a vehicle, an officer signals them to stop, and they knowingly attempt to flee or elude the police or law enforcement officer.
 While typical eluding offenses are classified as third degree crimes in New Jersey, they can be elevated to second degree crimes if the offense creates a risk of death or injury to another person.
 It is important to note that the risk of injury can be to the officer attempting to conduct the motor vehicle stop and does not necessarily apply to any other drivers on the roadway.
 With a potential prison sentence ranging from 3 to 10 years depending on the degree of your charges, it is absolutely vital to have an aggressive defense strategy when you or someone you love is facing eluding charges.
 Criminal defense lawyer William Fay, and the attorneys at our firm fight tirelessly on behalf of clients in Cherry Hill, Gloucester, Evesham Township, Bellmawr, Stratford, and throughout New Jersey.
 As a former Deputy Attorney General in the New Jersey AG’s Office, Mr. Fay brings all of his knowledge and experience to each case.
 If you have been charged with eluding an officer in Camden County or elsewhere in South Jersey, contact our offices in Marlton today at 609-832-3202 for a free consultation.